LEGO Harry Potter: Years 5-7 Game Cover

 • “The relationship between Harry and Ginny, and Ron and Hermione feels so artificial and forced that it's not funny.”

-Overall, the game's optimization has been widely criticized, with many users reporting significant performance issues, including frame rate drops and lag, even on modern hardware.
-While some improvements have been noted compared to the previous installment, the consensus is that the game suffers from poor optimization, making it difficult to enjoy fully.
-Many players express frustration over the game's performance, indicating it is among the worst optimized in its genre.
+The game's optimization has been widely criticized, with many users reporting severe performance issues, including significant frame rate drops and lag, particularly on modern hardware.
+While some improvements were noted compared to the previous installment, overall, the optimization is considered poor, making gameplay frustrating and unplayable for many.
+Despite its potential, the game's performance problems overshadow its positive aspects, leading to a disappointing experience for players.

 • “Pretty solid optimization and no crashing (the one exception being Diagon Alley caused some noticeable lag).”